 For employers looking to motivate staff without paying more, a little bit of flexibility can go a long way: a recent study on flexible working in a Fortune 500 company found that flexible workers achieved more, were sick less often, worked longer hours and were much happier in their roles than their peers.

 Just as crucial as an employee’s internal motivators are the external ones.
 And, for an employer, nothing is more important than culture.
 The atmosphere you foster and encourage – whether deliberate or not – will go a long way to determining just how motivated your staff really are.

 However, as the Harvard Business Review notes, building a high performing culture with engaged staff is no easy task.
 It requires encouraging your team leaders to lead in highly motivating ways by training them correctly.
-It means reinforcing what you do with regular huddles.
-It means infusing a sense of play into what you do and making work pleasurable.
+Reinforcing what you do with regular huddles.
+Infusing a sense of play into what you do and making work pleasurable.
 And it means explaining the ‘why’ on every single project or piece of work people do.

 If that seems like a lot of work, it usually is.
 But the good news is that if you can get culture right, the other keys to staff motivation often fall into place.

 After all, you’ll attract the right kind of people and they, in turn, will attract more of the right kind of people.
 This virtuous cycle should mean you have to be less active in motivating staff as time goes on.